 Scene editor is used to show and edit the visible working area in the scene.
 WYSIWYG scene building work is all done depending on the display in the scene editor.

 For further information please read the scene editor section.

-Attribute inspector is the working area where we view and edit the currently selected node and component attribute.
+Properties is the working area where we view and edit the currently selected node and component attribute.
 This panel will display and edit the attribute data defined by the script in the most suitable way.